-Rotate fly and Fly along path—Choose a fly style.
+Rotate fly, Fly along path, and Plan routes—Choose a fly style.
 If more than one fly style is configured for the widget, click the fly style button to switch between them.

-Sketch a point—Sketch a point on the map to rotate around.
-Zoom and adjust the map to find the best view before sketching.
-(This tool is only available for the Rotate fly style.)
+Draw a point—Sketch a point on the map to rotate around.
+Zoom and adjust the map to find the best view before finish sketching.

-Sketch points to draw a path—Sketch multiple connected points for a path to fly along.
-(This tool is only available for the Fly along path style.)
+Draw a path—Sketch multiple connected points for a path to fly along.

-Select a feature from the map—Select a point or line feature on the map (if applicable) instead of sketching a point or path.
+Select a feature—Select a point or line feature on the map (if applicable) instead of sketching a point or path.